We love our four-legged friends at Great Hills Lodge!

 The remote, rugged landscape of Bodmin Moor is Cornwall at its wildest and is a walker’s dream.
 It has Cornwall’s two highest points, Rough Tor and Brown Willy, more than a hundred Bronze Age hut circles and the foundations of a Medieval chapel.
 If you’re planning to walk your dog on the moor, we recommend warm clothing and good walking boots!

-A few simple house rules to make your stay perfect
+A few simple house rules for guests bringing dogs

 We love dogs here at Great Hills Lodge and we know that for lots of families, a holiday just wouldn’t be the same if they had to leave their furry friends behind.
-To make sure you have the best stay possible with your dogs, we have a few simple house rules we ask guests to follow which can be found at section 12 d) of our terms and conditions.
+To make sure you have the best stay possible with your dogs please ensure you have read section 12 of our terms and conditions.
 Click here to read our Terms and Conditions